berserker001/cordova-plugin-camera-preview/README.md

 Cordova plugin that allows camera interaction from HTML code for showing camera preview below or above the HTML.<br/>

-**June 13, 2016 - I dont have any time to work on this recently.
-If people want to contribute lets get a good working version over here [westonganger/cordova-plugin-camera-preview](https://github.com/westonganger/cordova-plugin-camera-preview/tree/skanygin) with some additional features and nicer API that would be great.
-Then we can get it merged back to master on this repo.**

-**May 18, 2016 - Current development to get a decent stable updated version is happening on the fork [westonganger/cordova-plugin-camera-preview](https://github.com/westonganger/cordova-plugin-camera-preview/tree/skanygin).
-This will be merged into master here once its working.
-Please direct all pull requests over there until further notice.**

 <p><b>Features:</b></p>
 <ul>
   <li>Start a camera preview from HTML code.</li>